pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-pachyderm-ide.md

 [Deploy Pachyderm](../../deploy-manage/deploy/)
 on a supported Kubernetes platforms:

-  - Google Kubernetes Engine (GKE) with Kubernetes v1.13
+  - Google Kubernetes Engine (GKE)
-  - Amazon Elastic Container Service (EKS) with Kubernetes v1.13
+  - Amazon Elastic Container Service (EKS)
   - Docker Desktop for Mac

     For more information about JupyterHub requirements for Kubernetes,